Cimbres Marian apparition: Bloody terror from Communism

 Is this apparition the repetition of La Salette?

 «Yes.»*Note: the Spanish Civil War, between Monarchists and Communists, started in the previous month, on July 17, 1936.

 Interpretation

 The Brazilian general Sérgio Avellar Coutinho remembered that, the year before the apparition, the Brazilian communist uprising of 1935 had already happened.
-A journal article recalls that Liberation theologian's leader Archbishop Hélder Câmara was from Recife, and Communist president Lula from Garanhuns, so an apparition regarding the danger of Communism in Brazil has a strong reason to happen in Pernambuco.
+A journal article recalls that Liberation theologian's leader Archbishop Hélder Câmara and educator Paulo Freire were from Recife and center-left president Lula from Garanhuns, so an apparition regarding the danger of Communism in Brazil has a strong reason to happen in Pernambuco.

 Spread

 Originally, the news of the apparition was restricted to the region surrounding the city of Pesqueira, from where came most of the pilgrims of the shrine that stands there in the 1930s.

 The first article about the apparition was published on the German periodical Koenigsreuthes Jahrbuch in 1936.

 The message of the apparitions has, in modern times, been spread throughout Brazil, mainly through Internet, by the initiative of Conservative/anti-Communist figures, such as the Pernambucan Fr.
 Paulo Ricardo, the philosopher Olavo de Carvalho (1947-2022), the historian Ana Lígia Lira, actress Cássia Kis, as well as the great-niece of Sister Adelia, the engineer Auta Maria Monteiro de Carvalho, through her book O Encontro – Nossa Senhora e Sister Adélia.